 What You’ll Learn

-Individuals with dementia have complex care needs and long periods of disability, resulting in heavy reliance on the support of their family and other caregivers.
-While there are no evidence-based treatments that reverse dementia, clinicians can and should take action to improve quality of care for these vulnerable patients and their caregivers.
+Individuals living with dementia have complex care needs and long periods of disability, resulting in heavy reliance on the support of their loved ones and other caregivers.
+While there are no evidence-based treatments that cure or reverse dementia, clinicians can and should take action to improve the quality of care for these vulnerable patients and their caregivers.

 For a full toolkit on how to implement best practices in dementia care across your organization, click here.